-Moto X officially introduced by Motorola, hitting five U.S. carriers with $199 price tag [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Moto X officially introduced by Motorola, hitting five U.S. carriers with $199 price tag [UPDATED]Alex Wagner - Editorial Director of News and Content

 A multitude of leaks may have revealed much of the Moto X ahead of Motorola's big unveiling today, but that doesn't mean that the X's official unveiling isn't a big deal for the company.
 Motorola today took the wraps off of the Moto X, its latest flagship smartphone.
 The Moto X's price will be set at $199 with a two-year commitment for the 16GB model, while the more capacious 32GB version will cost $249.99.

 When it comes to specs, Moto X buyers will be getting a device with a 4.7-inch 720p AMOLED display and a Motorola X8 Mobile Computing System (1.7GHz dual-core Krait CPU, quad-core Adreno 320 GPU) powering the whole package.
 There's a 10-megapixel ClearPixel camera with flash on the X's backside, and around front rests a 2-megapixel shooter.

 Rounding out the X's spec list is 2GB RAM, 16GB/32GB storage, 50GB of free Google Drive storage for 2 years, Bluetooth 4.0 LE and a 2,200mAh battery.
 Motorola has chosen to preload Android 4.2.2 on the Moto X.